 4. Choosing what courses to transition online

-Selywn Community Education has taken a customer-based approach – letting demand drive the transition of face-to-face classes to online.
-For example, there’s more demand to learn a new language via an online course, than there is for a watercolour art class.
+Selywn Community Education has taken a customer-based approach – letting demand drive the transition of face-to-face classes to live online training.
+For example, there’s more demand to learn a new language via an online course, than there is for a watercolor art class.
 They’ve also carefully considered the market – moving courses online means there’s more competition, and some of those online courses are free.
 It’s not worth competing with those in some instances.

 IRI has prioritised courses that give them the “most bang for our buck”.
 They’ve also looked at their existing course materials to see what they can quickly and easily repurpose – for example any existing videos or self-based materials.